The platypus of the quantum channel zoo: Preliminaries

-that take any element $X \in \hat \HC_a$ to $\hat \HC_b$ and $\hat \HC_c$, respectively.
-Each channel in this pair $(\BC,\BC^c)$ may be called the complement of the other.
 If the input of the isometry $E$ is restricted to a subspace $\HC_{\bar a}$ of $\HC_a$, then such a restricted map is still an isometry on $\HC_{\bar a}$ and defines a pair of channels $(\bar \BC, \bar \BC^c)$, where each channel $\bar \BC$ and $\bar \BC^c$ is called a {\em sub-channel} of $\BC$ and $\BC^c$, respectively.
 When focussing on some quantum channel $\BC$, it is common to denote $\HC_a,\HC_b,$ and $\HC_c$ as the channel input, output, and environment respectively.
 Any CPTP map~(together with its complement) may be written as~\eqref{eq:chanPair} in terms of a suitable isometry $E$.
 Another representation of a CPTP map comes from its Choi-Jamio\l{}kowski operator.
 To define this operator, consider a linear map $\BC \colon \hat \HC_a \mapsto \hat \HC_b$ and a maximally entangled state,

 on $\HC_{a} \ot \HC_a$.
 The {\em unnormalized} Choi-Jamio\l{}kowski operator of $\BC$ is